-Documentation of 3/8 of an inch white circular felt pads on an image on a poster-filled makeshift wall along the street of New York City- Site-Specific- PUBLIC SPACE INTRERVENTION- 2023 Keith O. Anderson ©
+Documentation of 3/8 of an inch white circular felt pads positioned on an image on a poster-filled makeshift wall along the street of New York City- Site-Specific- PUBLIC SPACE INTERVENTION- 2023 Keith O. Anderson ©

 Documentation of 3/8 of an inch white circular felt pads placed on the neck of the model in the photograph on a poster filled makeshift wall along the streets of New York- Site-Specific- PUBLIC SPACE INTERVENTION- 2023- Keith O. Anderson ©